canadaluke888/sysmess/README.md

 ## Blink support

-You can make the border, title, or body text blink using the new blink flags:
+You can make the border, title, or body text blink using the blink flags:

 ```python
 import sysmess